IsmaCamara223/IsmaCamara223/README.md

 <a href="https://www.linkedin.com/in/ismaelcamara223"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Hello, my name is Ismael.
-I am a senior year student at Kennesaw States University currently pursuing a Bachelor's degree in Information Technology with a concentration in Cybersecurity.
+I am a recent graduate from Kennesaw States University with Bachelor's degree in Information Technology with a concentration in Cybersecurity.
 Nice to meet you!

 ## Objective